AND KEEPING CLIENTS

 client understand that non-lawyers such as paralegals and law clerks may perform

-3. If two firms want to use the terms “associated” or “affiliated” to describe their relationship with each other the terms much not be false or misleading.
+3. If two firms want to use the terms “associated” or “affiliated” to describe their relationship with each other the terms must not be false or misleading.
 In order to meet that requirement the firms must adhere toapplicable rules regarding disclosure of confidential information and conflicts of interest as if they were a single firm.
 LEO 1813

 4. In addition, if a lawyer becomes “of counsel” to a firm, all conflicts are imputed from the lawyer to the firm and vice versa.
 This imputation cannot be avoided by screening the lawyer from other cases in the firm or otherwise limiting the information available to him; Rule 1.10(a) provides for an absolute imputation of conflicts between lawyers who are currently associated in a firm.
 See, LEO 1866.